-The results of the impairment testing conducted as at 31 December 2021 confirmed the recoverability of the book values of intangible assets with an indefinite useful life, as illustrated in Section 10 "Intangible assets - item 100" contained in "Part B - Information on the consolidated balance sheet" of these Notes, to which reference should be made for further details.
+The results of the impairment test conducted as at 31 December 2022 confirmed the recoverability of the book values of intangible assets with an indefinite useful life, with the exception, as indicated above, of the goodwill attributed to the Bancassurance Protection CGU, which was written down in the first half for 8.1 million, as illustrated in Section 10 "Intangible assets - item 100" contained in "Part B - Information on the consolidated balance sheet" of these Notes, to which reference should be made for further details.

-In this regard, it should be noted that verifying the recoverability of these intangible assets is a complex exercise, the results of which are affected by the valuation methods adopted, as well as by the underlying parameters and assumptions, which may need to be changed to take account of new information or developments that could not be foreseen when this Report was prepared.
-For this reason, a sensitivity analysis is provided in the aforementioned section on intangible assets, to be able to recognise the resistance of the recoverable value with respect to alternative assumptions and hypotheses.
+In this regard, it should be noted in any event that the verification of the recoverability of the intangible assets in question is a complex exercise, the results of which are affected by the valuation methods adopted, as well as by the underlying parameters and assumptions, which may need to be modified to take account of new information or developments that could not be foreseen when this Report was prepared.
+In order to be able to appreciate whether the recoverable value is maintained with respect to alternative assumptions and situations, please refer to the sensitivity analysis contained in the section "Intangible assets - Item 100 in the assets", of "Part B - Information on the consolidated balance sheet" of these Notes.